rafaelhdr/glewlwyd-oauth2-server/README.md

 - Automate deploy images (if possible)
 - Tests on build
 - Download binaries, instead of source-code
-- Tools + documentation for generating SSH keys and passwords
+- Documentation for SSH keys and password